slurdge/docker-pandoc-wkhtmltopdf/README.md

 # docker-pandoc-wkhtmltopdf
-A docker image with pandoc and wkhtmltopdf based on Alpine
+A docker image with pandoc and wkhtmltopdf based on debian-slim.

+## How to use
+You can use the command line in interactive mode inside the container.

 ## Development
 See [CONTRIBUTING](CONTRIBUTING.md)